daniel-dsouza/psychic-octo-giggle/Wine-Builds-for-Star-Citizen.md

 Some of our members build wine runners tailored specifically for Star Citizen.

 ### Molotov
-Contain a selection of wine-staging patches.
+Contains a selection of wine-staging patches.
 Often contain experimental patches and solutions for certain problems, i.e. joystick axis fixes.
 Mol is using Docker containers to build the runners. https://github.com/snatella/wine-runner-sc/releases